 My research is animated by the deep ambivalence I feel about being a doctoral student in the contemporary moment of ‘crisis’ in higher education.
 I am particularly interested in how neoliberal rationality and modes of governance shape the subjectivities and professional development of PhD students.
 Conceptualized as a politically important site of intervention, I aim to understand how the training of doctoral students within the contemporary ‘neoliberal university’ conditions possible futures for higher education.
 Synchronously with my doctoral research, I work in the field of gender and political leadership.
 My research focus is on media representation of political leaders.

 More than anything I love to explore.
 Currently living in Edmonton, Alberta, I’ve found that the river valley offers a beautiful landscape for running, cycling, and canoeing.
 I’ve also taken full advantage of the city’s many wonderful bars and restaurants, especially those that feature live music and drag.
-I love to travel far and often, and have been fortunate enough to traverse the world from the cliffs of Mangawhai to the Louisiana Bayou, and so many amazing in between.
+I love to travel far and often, and have been fortunate enough to traverse the world from the cliffs of Mangawhai to the Louisiana Bayou, and so many amazing places in between.
 In my daily life, I also enjoy gardening, home improvement projects, and community organizing.